 For close-quarters action such as counter-terrorist work, they famously used the H&K MP-5, which (at the time) was believed to pose less risk of overpenetration than a rifle while possessing closed-bolt accuracy.

-And for sidearms, some went with the Browning as a familiar and trusted item, while there was some use of SIG-Sauer P220s and P226 for the double-action trigger (could be carried loaded, ready, and hammer down for immediate use, rather than either relying on the safety catch or on making ready before firing).
+And for sidearms, some went with the Browning as a familiar and trusted item.
+At the same time, there was some use of SIG-Sauer P220s and P226 for the double-action trigger (could be carried loaded, ready, and hammer down for immediate use, rather than either ren the safety catch or on making ready before firing).

 However… as the L85 proved to be rather better than critics claimed, it also gained some of the modifications and accessories SF valued, like the Underbarrel Grenade Launcher that gave it the same (or slightly more – able to use overlength rounds) capability as the M203.
 Operations in Afghanistan and then Iraq led to the infantry adopting the Minimi as the L110 Light Machine Gun, and the aging Browning pistols were supplemented by the SIG-Sauer P226 (both as Urgent Operational Requirements)

 At which point (probably after 2000), the SAS moved from routinely using “signature gear” (cf. Bravo Two Zero in 1991) to using mainstream kit unless there was a clear reason not to, by 2004–2005.

 There may be some divergence again since, in the post-TELIC/HERRICK rationalization, the Army dropped the L110 LMG, which may remain SF signature kit for some jobs, but outside specialist roles, the SAS and similar units will be trying not to stand out…